isaacwen01/DH110/Assignments/A08/README.md

 ### Design Variations:

 From there, I began working on revising the interface design of the website.
-Good interface design categorizes the website’s current information into more digestible chunks that will give the user a high-level overview of the process.
-It also hides less relevant information and visually guides the user to follow a certain path that will allow them to easily apply for/renew a permit or license.
+I focused on categorizing the website’s current information into more digestible chunks that would give the user a high-level overview of the process.
+I also hid less relevant information and incorporated visual cues to guide the user to follow a certain path.
 Before deciding on a final design, I made several variations on typography, shape (specifically the roundness of buttons/elements), and color.
+All designs passed the contrast test for accessibility.

 [Read more about the interface design...](https://github.com/isaacwen01/DH110/tree/main/Assignments/A06)